 Literature on acute HUS and the prognosis of individuals who develop HUS.

-Hemolytic Uremic Syndrome is less common in adolescents and much more common in younger children.
-In one study (Siegler, Arch Pediatrics and Adolescent Medicine, 1997), adolescents accounted for 5.8% of the cases of HUS.
-While HUS is less common in adolescents, significant complications of HUS occur in teenagers as well as in younger children, and the incidence of complications is very similar to the incidence of complications that occurs in younger children.
-In an earlier study by Siegler, et al., (Journal of Pediatrics, 1991) 61 children were followed for a mean of 9.6 years following the acute episode of HUS.
-The risk of late complications was 39% of all children with a past history of Hemolytic Uremic Syndrome.
-The duration of oligo/anuria was found to be the best predictor of late complications.
+In an earlier study by Siegler, et al., 61 children were followed for a mean of 9.6 years following the acute episode of HUS.
+The risk of late complications was 39% of all children with a past history of HUS.
+The duration of oligoanuria was found to be the best predictor of late complications.
 Among 34 children with oliguria, 15 (44%) had proteinuria at follow-up.
-In children who required dialysis, 52%, 41%, and 56% had proteinuria, decreased creatinine clearance or any renal sequelae, respectively.
+In children who required dialysis, 52%, 41%, and 56% had proteinuria, decreased creatinine clearance, or any renal sequelae, respectively.
 Abnormalities appeared after an interval of apparent recovery.

-In the article by Milford, et al. (J Peds 1991), 40 children with Hemolytic Uremic Syndrome were studied to determine the risk of late complication.
-Of the 40 children, 17 required dialysis while 23 did not require dialysis.
-Of the 17 children who required dialysis, 6 had hypertension with or without chronic renal failure during follow up for an incidence of 35.5% of the 29 children who were considered to have recovered completely and demonstrated a normal urinalysis during follow up, 4 had proteinuria during later follow up for an incidence of 13%.
+In an article by Milford, et al., 40 children with HUS were studied to determine the risk of late complications.
+Of the 40 children, 17 required dialysis while 23 did not.
+Of the 17 children who required dialysis, six had hypertension with or without chronic renal failure during follow-up (35.5%).
+Of the 29 children who were considered to have recovered completely and demonstrated a normal urinalysis during follow-up, four had proteinuria during later follow-up (13%).

-In the article by Fitzpatrick, et al. (British Medical Journal, 1991), 88 children were followed up 5.1 to 21 years (mean, 8.5 years) following the acute episode of HUS.
-Eleven of 74 children who required dialysis for less than 16 days had a reduced glomerular filtration rate (less than 80 ml/min/1.732) during follow up (14.8%) while one of 12 children (8.3%) who required dialysis for 1 to 5 days had a glomerular filtration rate less than 80 ml/min/1.732 during follow up.
+In an article by Fitzpatrick, et al., 88 children were followed up 5.1 to 21 years (with a mean of 8.5 years) following the acute episode of HUS.
+Eleven of 74 children who required dialysis for less than 16 days had a reduced glomerular filtration rate (less than 80 mL/min/1.732) during follow-up (14.8%), while one of 12 children (8.3%) who required dialysis for one to five days had a GFR less than 80 mL/min/1.732 during follow-up.

 Thus, children who appear to have recovered from HUS may develop late complications.
 A precise determination of the risk of late complications is not likely.
 It is important to note that the risks of long-term (more than 20 years) complications are unknown and are likely to be higher than risks at 10 years, as many of the above studies describe.

-All persons who have experienced HUS should be formally evaluated by nephrologists—a kidney specialist—at a year following their acute illness.
-Kidneys injured by HUS may slowly recover function over at least a six-month period following the acute episode and perhaps longer.
+All persons who have experienced HUS should be formally evaluated by nephrologists (kidney specialists) at a year following their acute illness.
+Kidneys injured by HUS may slowly recover function over at least a six-month period following the acute episode (and perhaps longer).
 Even persons with “mild” HUS who did not require dialysis should be formally evaluated.
-Such an evaluation should include a routine physical, blood pressure measurement, and blood and urine analyses from which kidney filtration rate can be calculated.
+Such an evaluation should include a routine physical, blood pressure measurement, and blood and urinalysis from which a kidney filtration rate and a urine protein:creatinine ratio can be calculated.

-Physicians doing follow-up on HUS patients will carefully look for indications of kidney injury.
-These will include whether there is an abnormal amount of protein in the urine that may signal a significant injury to the kidneys, or blood in the urine, which also can reflect kidney injury.
-As assessment of the HUS patient’s glomerular filtration rate—“GFR”—is essential to determining whether the kidneys are functioning in the range of normal for that person’s age, sex, and size.
-It is also important to establish a baseline GFR so that future assessment of kidney function can reflect any potential loss of filtering capacity over time.
+Physicians doing follow-up on HUS patients will carefully look for indications of kidney injury; these will include whether there is an abnormal amount of protein in the urine that may signal a significant injury to the kidneys, or blood in the urine, which also can reflect kidney injury.
+An assessment of the HUS patient’s GFR is essential to determining whether the kidneys are functioning in the normal range for that person’s age, sex, and size.
+It is also important to establish a baseline GFR so that future assessments of kidney function can reflect any potential loss of filtering capacity over time.

-Studies done to date on HUS outcomes have largely confirmed a positive correlation between more severe kidney involvement acutely; particularly the need for extended dialysis, and increased incidence of future renal complications.
+Studies done to date on HUS outcomes have largely confirmed a positive correlation between the severity of kidney involvement and the development of renal sequelae requiring invasive interventions over time, particularly the need for extended dialysis.
 However, it has been shown in multiple studies that even moderate kidney compromise in the acute phase of HUS can result in long-term complications due to damage to the filtering units in the kidneys.

-Medical follow-up is important because of the risk of deteriorating kidney function after one study of HUS patients noted that: “Of the 28 patients with a normal GFR at 1 year, 3 deteriorated into mild CRF [chronic renal failure] at 5 years.”
+Medical follow-up is important because of the risk of deteriorating kidney function.
+One study of HUS patients noted that, “[o]f the 28 patients with a normal GFR at 1 year, 3 deteriorated into mild CKD [chronic kidney disease] at 5 years.”
 The study’s authors went on to conclude: